How to grow onions

 The basis of so many delicious dishes, onions (Allium cepa) are an essential ingredient in every cook’s store cupboard.
 With so many tasty types of onions available, why not grow your own and try some of them out?
 Follow our simple guide to growing onions.

-The best onion varieties to plant
+What are the best onion varieties to plant?

 With so many types of onions available, it can be difficult to choose which one to grow!
 Here are a few of our favourites:

 - Onion ‘Stuttgarter Giant’: produces firm, tasty, slightly flattened bulbs, good for storing.

 - Onion ‘Red Baron’: a late maturing variety with dark red bulbs, stores well.